View Helen McElhinny's Obituary on ButlerEagle.com and share memories

 11:00 AM

-Helen Habay Carney McElhinny, 95, of Evans City, formerly of Gibsonia, passed away Saturday evening in Elmcroft of Saxonburg.
+Helen Habay Carney McElhinny, 95, of Evans City, formerly of Gibsonia, passed away the evening of June 8 in Elmcroft of Saxonburg.

 Born Sept.
 9, 1923, in West Deer Township, she was one of 12 children of the late Charles and Cecelia Bobonich Habay.